1932 college football season: November

 November 26 At Yankee Stadium, Notre Dame beat Army 21–0.
 Pittsburgh beat visiting Stanford 7–0 to close its season unbeaten (8–0–2).
 Tennessee beat Kentucky 26–0.
 TCU closed its season at Dallas, with an 8–0 win over SMU.
 In eleven games, TCU had registered seven shutouts, and finished unbeaten (10–0–1).

 December

 December 3 In the Army–Navy Game at Philadelphia, Army won 20–0.
 In Jacksonville, Tennessee beat Florida to close its season unbeaten (9–0–1).

+December 6 Jack F. Rissman, sponsor of the original Dickinson System trophy, announced that the Dickinson title and Knute Rockne Memorial Trophy would go to USC with a season-ending win over Notre Dame.
+Rissman would be attending the game in Los Angeles.

 December 10 In Los Angeles, USC (9–0–0) hosted Notre Dame (7–1–0) and won 13–0.
+That night, going against Rissman's proclamation, Professor Dickinson named 8–0 Michigan as national champions with 9–0 USC No. 2 and 8–0–2 Pittsburgh No. 3.

+December 15 Rissman, displeased by Dickinson's choice of Michigan, announced a new Rissman national championship trophy.
+For 1932, the trophy would go to the winner of the Rose Bowl on January 2.